warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/networks/join-buenavista.md

     chainInfoUrl='https://raw.githubusercontent.com/warden-protocol/networks/main/testnets/buenavista/chain.json'
     code={`sed -i 's/persistent_peers = ""/persistent_peers = "{{persistent_peers}}"/' config.toml`} />

-## (Recommended) Setup state sync
+## 3. Setup state sync

-This step is optional.
+This step is recommended but optional.

 To speed up the initial sync, you can use the state sync feature.
 This will allow you to download the state at a specific height from a trusted node and then only download the blocks after that from the network.

-You'll need:
+You'll need the following:

-- a list of trusted RPC endpoints
+- A list of trusted RPC endpoints
-- a trusted block height and its corresponding block hash
+- A trusted block height and its corresponding block hash

 A list of RPC endpoints can be found in the [Warden networks repository](https://github.com/warden-protocol/networks/blob/main/testnets/buenavista/rpc-nodes.txt).